 - £17.40 will be taken off your monthly Universal Credit payment.

-However, if you’re moving as part of the ‘Move to Universal Credit’ programme, (this is when nothing has changed in your life but the DWP asks you to move across to Universal Credit) any savings you have over £16,000 will be disregarded for 12 months from when you move to Universal Credit.
+If you have moved to Universal Credit from tax credits as part of the ‘Move to Universal Credit’ programme, (this is when nothing has changed in your life, but the DWP asked you to move across to Universal Credit) any savings you have over £16,000 will not be counted (disregarded) for 12 months from when you move to Universal Credit.
 After 12 months, the normal rules apply.

 How savings affect Council Tax Support